Non-degeneracy and uniqueness of ground states to nonlinear elliptic equations with mixed local and nonlocal operators: Introduction

 see Lemma \ref{schange3}.
-To prove this, the essence is to derive uniform H\"older's estimates of solutions with respect to $s$ to \eqref{equii}, which is indeed attained by introducing the corresponding extremal operators as in \cite{CM}.
-Subsequently, using a continuation argument, we can get that $w_2$ changes sign precisely once in the radial direction, see Lemma \ref{schange0}.
-This together with a weak maximum principle (see Lemma \ref{mp}) then gives rise to \eqref{hopf11}.
+The essence of the proof of Lemma \ref{schange3} is to derive uniform H\"older's estimates of solutions to \eqref{equii} with respect to $s$, which is indeed done by introducing the corresponding extremal operators presented in \cite{CM}.
+It is well-known that $\varphi_{2,1}$ changes sign only once in the radial direction and it holds that

+Then, applying a continuation argument with respect to $s$, one can prove that the conclusion of Lemma \ref{schange3} holds true.
+At this point, relying on the two lemmas above and using a continuation argument to the following eigenvalue problem with respect to $\tau$,

+where $0 \leq \tau \leq 1$, we then get that $w_2$ changes sign precisely once in the radial direction, see Lemma \ref{schange0}.
+This together with a weak maximum principle (see Lemma \ref{mp}) then gives rise to the desired conclusion.
+In this step, Lemma \ref{mp} is adopted instead of the s-harmonic extension arguments employed in the proof of \cite[Proposition 3.7]{FW}, which is indeed not applicable in the current scenario. \begin{rem} Let $V \in L^q(B) \cap C_{loc}^{\alpha}(B)$ be radially symmetric and decreasing in the radial direction for $q>\max \left\{1, N/2 \right\}$ and $0<\alpha<1$.
+Then, using variational arguments and the fact that $H^1_0(B)$ is compactly embedded into $L^2(B, V dx)$, one can obtain that there exist a sequence of discrete eigenvalues $\{\sigma_k(V)\}$ to the eigenvalue problem in $H_{0,r}^1(B)$